narioinc/Flink-CEP-Demo-2/README.md

-sampel app with flin CEP integration
+sample app with flink CEP integration

 Listens to AWS SQS queue for messages and triggers new pipelines based on them